priyankarauthan/Java-Interview-Questions/README.md

 # Java-Interview-Questions

-## When a class implements two interfaces that have the same default method, Java does not know which method to use, and it results in a compilation error unless the class provides its own implementation.

-# Java-Interview-Questions

-## When a class implements two interfaces that have the same default method, Java does not know which method to use, and it results in a compilation error unless the class provides its own implementation.
+# When a class implements two interfaces that have the same default method, Java does not know which method to use, and it results in a compilation error unless the class provides its own implementation.

 Example Scenario